 On July 21, 2023, the Office of Management and Budget defined 21 statistical areas for Colorado comprising four combined statistical areas, seven metropolitan statistical areas, and ten micropolitan statistical areas.

-As of 2023, the Democratic Party holds a 23 to 12 majority in the Colorado Senate and a 46 to 19 majority in the Colorado House.
+As of 2023, the Democratic Party holds a 23 to 12 majority in the Senate and a 46 to 19 majority in the House of the Colorado General Assembly.

-On March 4, 2024, the United States Supreme Court overruled the Colorado Supreme Court decision regarding Donald Trump's eligibility for the 2024 presidential election.
+On March 4, 2024, the United States Supreme Court overruled the Colorado Supreme Court's decision to disqualify Donald Trump from the 2024 presidential election.

-In 2024, Colorado residents voted to establish an explicit right to abortion in Colorado's state constitution and to repeal Amendment 43's defunct marriage ban.
+In 2024, Colorado residents voted to establish an explicit right to abortion in the state's constitution and to repeal Amendment 43's defunct marriage ban.

-In 2024, Colorado voted for Kamala Harris in the presidential election, continuing its shift towards the Democratic Party.
+In 2024, Colorado voted for Kamala Harris, continuing its trend of supporting Democratic candidates in presidential elections.

 In 2025, the state-issued digital identifications will be considered valid when Real ID enforcement begins, in line with the Real ID Act of 2005.